State Bonding Bill

 Minneapolis Community and Technical College to receive $13.4 million to improve workforce development programs to prepare students for current jobs

-Gov. Dayton today signed the 2012 bonding bill that includes $13.389 million for MCTC’s Workforce Project.
+Gov. Dayton today signed the 2012 bonding bill that includes $13.3 million for MCTC’s Workforce Project.
 MCTC will use the funds to remodel 91,000 square feet of classroom and lab space in the College’s T Building, which houses several career and technical classrooms and lab spaces.
-Project plans also call for the addition of two elevators to the building, which will alleviate long lines since the College’s nearly 40 percent enrollment increase in the past seven years.
+Project plans also call for the addition of two elevators to the building, which will alleviate long lines.
+The College’s enrollment has increased nearly 40 percent in the past seven years.

 The College also plans to move its Air Traffic Control program from Flying Cloud Airport in Eden Prairie to the MCTC campus and build flight simulation labs and space in the main campus T building, thereby eliminating the need to operate 67,000 square feet of space and saving some $225,000 a year in operating costs.